 Whitebeams & Wildlife of the Western Hills

+This walk gives an opportunity to learn about the Arran Whitebeams, as well as experiencing a range of mountain wildlife.
 Arran is home to three species of tree which do not occur anywhere else in the world, the Arran Whitebeam (Sorbus arranensis), Cut-leaved Whitebeam (Sorbus pseudofennica) and Catacol Whitebeam (Sorbus pseudomeinichii).
-This walk gives an opportunity to learn about these trees, some of rarest in the world, as well as experiencing a range of mountain wildlife.

 | Overview